sparkfabrik/company-playbook/content/FAQ/attending-conferences.md

 * Code/Design/Documentation contributions to our current active internal projects
 * Blog posts published on [Tech @ SparkFabrik](http://tech.sparkfabrik.com)
 * Organization of and presence to internal workshops/training sessions/hackaton
+* Your disposition towards attending the conference as a speaker for SparkFabrik

 ## What happens then?